Skip to navigation Skip to content

 Australian Thalidomide Survivors Support Program 011-21032510

-This document provides information about the Australian Thalidomide Survivors Support Program (ATSSP) which provides financial support to Australian thalidomide survivors.
+This document provides details about the Australian Thalidomide Survivors Support Program (ATSSP) which provides financial support to Australian thalidomide survivors.
 This includes the eligibility criteria and document evidence requirements for the Extraordinary Assistance Fund (EAF) and Health Care Assistance Fund (HCAF).

 Australian Thalidomide Survivors Support Program (ATSSP)